 The investment portfolio will be managed in accordance with the standards established within this investment policy and should obtain a market rate of return throughout budgetary and economic cycles, taking into account the City's investment risk constraints, cash flow needs and maturities of its investments.
 The basis to determine whether market yields are being achieved shall be the total return of the portfolio.
-The U.S. Treasury and U.S. Government agency securities yield curves shall be considered useful benchmarks of the City's portfolio performance.
+The Treasurer shall monitor and evaluate the portfolio's performance relative to the chosen market benchmark(s), which may be included in the Treasurer's quarterly report.
+The Treasurer shall select an appropriate, readily available index to use as a market benchmark.